-Prerequisites: Research Methods (MPH 6020), Biostatistics for Health Professionals I (BIO5 7021), or consent of
+Prerequisites: Research Methods (MPH 6020), Biostatistics for Health Professionals I (BIOS 7021), or consent of instructor.
+In addition to BIOS 7021, students should have taken one of the three concentration Research Methods core courses.

 Capstone Courses

 MPH 6904 - Introduction to Field Placement (1 SH)